 The preparation of financial statements in conformity with IFRS requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results may differ from those estimates.
 Estimates are reviewed on an ongoing basis based on historical experience and other factors that are considered to be relevant under the circumstances.
 Revisions to estimates on the resulting effects of the carrying amounts of the Company's assets and liabilities are accounted for prospectively.

-The Company's significant accounting estimates and judgments and accounting policies are included in Notes 3 and 4 to its audited consolidated financial statements for the year ended March 31, 2022 and Note 3 to its unaudited consolidated financial statements for the three months ended June 30, 2022.
+The Company's critical accounting estimates and judgments and significant accounting policies are included in notes 3 and 4, respectively, of its audited consolidated financial statements for the year ended March 31, 2023